gchq/Palisade-examples/example-library/README.md

  limitations under the License.
 -->
 # <img src="../logos/logo.svg" width="180">
 ## A Tool for Complex and Scalable Data Access Policy Enforcement

 # Example Library

 The Users, Resources and Policies to be used in the example are configured in the [configuration yaml](/src/main/resources/application-example.yaml).
-Each of these pre-population values are loaded into the appropriate service on service start-up, each type is configured by separate yaml files located by the standard example profile, see the [run-example scripts](../deployment-jvm/local-jvm/example-runner).
+Each of these pre-population values are loaded into the appropriate service on service start-up, each type is configured by separate yaml files located by the standard example profile.
+Populating Data records for the example will rely on the use of the [Synthetic Data Generator](https://github.com/gchq/synthetic-data-generator) for this task.

-In particular, the example deals with the following users:
+The example deals with the following users:
 - User Alice has the role HR and completed the PAYROLL_TRAINING_COURSE
 - User Bob has the role ESTATES and not completed any training
 - User Eve has the role IT and not completed any training